On Fourier restriction type problems on compact Lie groups: Discussion on the optimal range of

 for all pairs $p,q\geq 2$ with $\frac{r}{2}-\frac{2}{p}-\frac{r}{q}>0$. \end{lem}

 Theorem \ref{BourgainDemeter} was proved by the so-called decoupling theory, which is a Euclidean Fourier analytic tool developed in recent years.
-Though it has proved very successful in estimating exponential sums (see another example \cite{BDG16} for a proof of Vinogradov’s mean value conjecture by Bourgain, Demeter and Guth), the mixed-norm setting as in \eqref{conj1} seems to present new difficulties and is interesting by itself.
-We now provide the following solid evidence for Conjecture \ref{conjectureStrichartz}.
+Although it has proved very successful in estimating exponential sums, the mixed-norm setting as in \eqref{conj1} seems to present new difficulties and is interesting by itself.
+We now provide the following evidence for Conjecture \ref{conjectureStrichartz}.

-\begin{thm} (i) The Strichartz estimate \eqref{Strichartz} holds for class functions on compact Lie groups for any $p>2+\frac{4}{r}$. (ii) Moreover, if we assume Conjecture \ref{conjectureStrichartz} to hold, then \eqref{Strichartz} holds with an $\varepsilon$-loss for class functions on compact Lie groups for any $p>2+\frac{4}{d}$ and $r\geq 2$. \end{thm} \begin{proof} It suffices to prove \eqref{Strichartz} with an $N^\varepsilon$ loss, as this loss can be eliminated for any $p>2+4/r$ as observed in \cite{Zha18}.
-For the sake of simplicity of exposition, we assume that $U$ is a compact simply connected simple Lie group.
+\begin{thm} (i) The Strichartz estimate \eqref{Strichartz} holds for class functions on compact Lie groups for any $p>2+\frac{4}{r}$. \\ (ii) Conjecture \ref{conjStritori} implies Conjecture \ref{conjectureStrichartz}. \end{thm} \begin{proof} For the sake of simplicity of exposition, we assume that $U$ is a compact simply connected simple Lie group.
 The general case may be established by slightly adapting the argument.
 By Schur's orthogonality relations, it is well known that with respect to the normalized Haar measure on $U$,

 Let $L^2_{\sharp}(U)$ denote the set of class functions in $L^2(U)$.
 Then $L^2_\sharp(U)\cong l^2(\Lambda^+)$, by